-Provision of documents to Provision of documents to patients Significant Issues Current position, issues & challenges The team remains focused on responding to all requests as soon as possible.
+Significant Issues Current position, issues & challenges The team remains focused on responding to all requests as soon as possible.
 External legal advisors are liaising with women and their solicitors on the release of slides.
 Solicitors are required to provide specific information about their chosen laboratory before slides can be released.
 This ensures the integrity of the slide is protected and all slides can be traced when they leave their current location.
 Release of some slides has been delayed due to legal issues and the laboratories focus on the contract extension and operational backlog.
 These are being escalated as a priority.

-Interface with RCOG Review v Project Management Project Manager in Place

-Assistant National Director (HSE) commenced working as the Programme Lead on the RCOG Review on Wednesday the 1 st of August.
+Interface with RCOG Review Project Management Project Manager in Place Assistant National Director (HSE) commenced working as the Programme Lead on the RCOG Review on Wednesday the 1 st of August.
 Project Manager (HSE) commenced working as the Project Manager on Wednesday the 1 st of August.
 Project Governance Programme Governance Project Team holds daily meetings and teleconferences to progress deliverables, identify critical actions / timeframes, areas for escalation, risks, issues, and dependencies.
-Thurs 1st Nov: Weekly Teleconference with RCOG and DOH to progress interagency logistics and communication Next steps Continue weekly teleconference with DOH and Expert Review Panel (scheduled for Thurs 8 th Nov)
+Wed 24th Oct: Weekly Teleconference with RCOG and DOH to progress interagency logistics and communication Next steps Further consultation on stakeholder engagement and communication plan with RCOG and Dept. of Health planned Continue weekly teleconference with DOH and RCOG (scheduled for Thurs 1st Nov)